Seppli11/ZHAW-Summary/summaries/24FS/VC2/Computer Vision/Markerless.md

 To do markerless tracking, one needs a template in advance (in this example the basmati rice).
 The algorithm then finds  points of interest.

-Interests points should be of quality, stable and robust with respect to perspective distortions, illuminations, etc. Additionally, since there are a lot of points, if part of the template is occluded, the algorithm can still resolve its position in an image, since there are still enough points of interest.
+Interests points should be of **quality, stable and robust** with respect to perspective distortions, illuminations, etc. Additionally, since there are a lot of points, if part of the template is occluded, the algorithm can still resolve its position in an image, since there are still enough points of interest.

 These points of interest are then found in the image and matched.

+> For SIFT to work well, the template needs to be distinctive

 ![image-20240422141631905](./res/Markerless/image-20240422141631905.png)